p4pktgen/p4pktgen/README.md

 and likely requires changes to run on other operating systems.

-## Running p4pktgen
+## Installing and running p4pktgen

-Running p4pktgen currently requires root privileges because Linux does not allow unprivileged users to send raw ethernet packets.
+Running p4pktgen currently requires root privileges because Linux does not allow unprivileged users to send raw Ethernet packets.

 Run p4pktgen's install script as follows:
 ```bash